karlvr/punch/README.md

 punch -f web-server-config.sh run
 ```

-You can also replace the bootstrap template that punch uses by setting the `BOOTSTRAP_TEMPLATE` variable.
+You can also replace the bootstrap template that punch uses by setting the `PUNCH_BOOTSTRAP_TEMPLATE` variable.
 See the default `bootstrap.sh` template for more information.
 Punch uses [mo](https://github.com/tests-always-included/mo) (a Moustache template engine written in Bash) to perform variable substitution in the bootstrap template.

 ### Setting tags on new instances

-Punch can set tags on your new instances using a `TAGS` environment variable, or using one or more tags specified as a command-line argument.
+Punch can set tags on your new instances using a `PUNCH_TAGS` environment variable, or using one or more tags specified as a command-line argument.

 To use the environment variable / configuration approach, add the following to the configuration file:
 ```
-TAGS="name1=value1 name2=value2"
+PUNCH_TAGS="name1=value1 name2=value2"
 ```

 To use the command-line arguments approach: